 Not sure whether Photoshop's what you need?
 Take a look at our Photoshop 2022 review for all the juicy facts, or alternatively head straight to Adobe's page to download a free trial of Photoshop (opens in new tab) and see how you get on.

 Why you can trust Creative Bloq Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Basically, Photoshop is the world's leading image editing package, and the go-to app for all manner of creative disciplines, from graphic design and illustration through to photo retouching and 3D animation.
 While it started out as a photo editing tool, today's Photoshop is a whole load more versatile; as Adobe says, "If you can dream it, you can make it."

-Adobe Photoshop isn't the only image-editing software, in fact, there are loads of other options out there.
+Of course, Photoshop isn't the only image-editing option available.
 If you don't think Photoshop is for you, then we have a handy guide on the best Photoshop alternatives.
 Or if you're debating whether to invest in Photoshop or Lightroom, then check out our piece on Photoshop vs Lightroom, where we compare two of Adobe's most popular photo-editing tools.